 Want to Know Even More About Safer® Brand?

 Safer® Brand is your supplier of OMRI Listed® products to manage lawn and garden pests.
-To learn more about us, join the Safer® Brand Community on Facebook and subscribe to our E-Newsletter, where you can learn more about our products, explore new articles on organic living, a special deal on your first order and get money-saving coupon codes for our OMRI Listed® products.
+To learn more about us, join the Safer® Brand Community on Facebook and subscribe to our E-Newsletter, where you can learn more about our OMRI Listed® products and explore new articles on organic living.

 Have a question on how to apply one of our outdoor pest control products?
 Reach out to our dedicated Consumer Care Team at 855-7-ORGANIC.